 If you have your tank setup, then likely you’ll have a source of heat whether that be from a lamp or a mat, but if not, then you’ll need to get one ASAP.
 All pieces of equipment are important and all serve their different purpose, but if I had to choose one piece of equipment that was the most important over all of them, then it would definitely be your source of heat.

 Well, I probably wouldn’t say it’s the most important piece of equipment because all of them are equally as important, but it’s still pretty important.
 Without it, your leopard gecko can hardly function, literally.
 They won’t be able to eat, poop, or hardly even be able to move if it’s too cold in their tank.

-It’s a heat mat that comfortably fits a tank about 20 gallons large, but if you don’t like heat mats or don’t have a 20-gallon tank, then you can also go with a heat lamp instead.
+If you don’t like heat mats or don’t have a 20-gallon tank, then you can also go with a heat lamp instead.
 If you do already have a source of heat, which I’m assuming most leopard gecko owners do, then the next thing you’ll want to do is make sure the temperature on your thermostat is set high enough so that your leopard gecko is getting adequate amounts of heat.

 I could give you more information on where you should have your temperature set at and all that good stuff, but because I’ve written a very long and informative post about their temperatures specifically, I highly suggest you check it out here so that you’re in the know.

 As stated above, the body temperature of a leopard gecko will fluctuate depending on what the temperature in their environment is like, so if we apply this same logic to our tanks, then it works the exact same way.